marshallhouston/quantified-self-express/README.md

 ## Quantified Self API

-This project is the backend to a wellness application found here [Quantified Self](https://github.com/izaxveta/quantified-self).
+This is the backend application to the JavaScript and jQuery frontend application https://marshallhouston.github.io/quantified-self/.

+The source code for the frontend application is located https://github.com/marshallhouston/quantified-self.

 ## Getting Started